sreeveena/Project-02/README.md

 ## How the APP works

-PixFlix is built upon the usage of APIs, libraries, and firebase.
-As the user enters the name of a movie or tv show and hits the search button, an ajax call to OMDB api will display the image and title of the movie on a card below the search bar.
-The user has the option to add an emoji and type in a comment below the movie poster.
-Additionally, if he/she were to hover over the movie poster, a dialogue box will appear displaying the description of the movie.
-This is done using Popper.js.
-When the user is done, he/she may click the “Add to bucket” button, and this will create an object on firebase containing all the data the user has provided, such as the movie title, movie poster, comment, and emoji.
-Once the movie object is pushed up to firebase, a “child_added” function will execute and populate the empty cards in “My bucket” with the information contained within that object.
-When the user is satisfied with the movies in the bucket, he/she has the option of sharing that bucket by clicking a button which will send a link to the website through facebook.
+MOTIVES is built upon the usage of APIs, libraries, and MySQL.
+As the user lands on the application, we initially show a list of all events that are available based on their geo-location.
+The user also has the ability to search for any event they want and at any location other than their default geo-location.
+Additionally, if the user is ready to register for the website or if they have already registered, we have provided modal pop-ups by which the experience is not lost to them.
+This is done using Bootstrap modals.
+When the user is registered/signed in, he/she may click the “Register” button on the list of events displayed on the page, and this will take them to registration page for that specific event where they can look at the event details, map location via google maps and then finally if that is the event they want to register for, they can click on the "Register" for this event button and which will take them to the payment page.
+We have additionally created an admin portal, where the admin for MOTIVES can look at which all users have registered for events and event details.

 ## Technologies Used
 HTML
 Javascript/jQuery
-FireBase
+MySQL
-APIs (OMDB, The MovieDB, GIPHY, Shreaholic)
+APIs
-Javascript Libraries (Popper.js)
+Javascript
 Markdown
 Bootstrap
 AJAX